 Meanwhile, on the other side of the world, in France, earlier this year, President Emmanuel Macron moved to change France’s legal retirement age from 62 to 64, and the nation exploded in protests and riots.
 The French leader had previously used a special constitutional power to push the reform past legislators without allowing them a vote, a move highly unpopular among much of the country, including various labor unions.
 “This retirement reform is brutal” and “unjust,” one French trade union declared.

-To protest the reform measure, in January, more than 1.1 million people protested in Paris and other French cities.
+In January, more than 1.1 million people protested in Paris and other French cities to protest the reform measure.
 College students, retirees, and even off-duty police officers thronged the streets.
 Railway workers were on strike.
 Teachers went on strike.
 And perhaps most effectively, sanitation workers went on strike, leaving thousands of tons of stinking garbage piled up across the streets of Paris.
-Other protestors moved through the streets setting fires.
-But not all aspects of the protests were violent, and some of the more lighthearted elements were shared widely on social media, such as the video clip of protestors marching along trolley tracks with a grill they handcrafted to fit the spacing of the tracks.
+Other protestors moved through the streets, setting fires.
+However, not all aspects of the protests were violent, and some of the more lighthearted elements were shared widely on social media, such as the video clip of protestors marching along trolley tracks with a grill they handcrafted to fit the spacing of the tracks.
 This allowed them to sell barbeque to other protestors and keep people nourished as they rolled forward through the streets.